“Travel is like an endless university. You never stop learning.”

 #16 Travel off the beaten path.

 On my travels, I try to avoid touristy spots and keep exploring off the beaten paths instead.
 Reason?
 It is much cheaper and definitely more adventurous.
 Getting to see off the tourist paths in Asia will allow you to spend much less money than you would spend when visiting big cities.
 All over Asia, people are extremely hospitable and they will often invite you for a meal, drink or even let you stay in their houses for free.
-After travelling for a week, you will see your wallet is much bigger than you thought it would be.
+After traveling for a week, you will see your wallet is much bigger than you thought it would be.
 Moreover, you will have a great opportunity to experience authentic cuisine and traditions and no longer feel like a walking ATM.

 #17 Teaching is not easy, but it’s fun.